egericke/Value_In_Use_EAF/README.md

 ## Introduction

-The **EAF Raw Material Value-in-Use (VIU) Model** is an open-source, Python-based tool designed to assist steelmakers, procurement specialists, and process engineers in optimizing raw material selection for Electric Arc Furnace (EAF) steelmaking.
-Built using Streamlit for an intuitive web-based interface, the model computes the holistic economic value of raw materials (e.g., scrap, DRI, pig iron, hot metal) by accounting for their downstream impacts on EAF operations.
+The **EAF Raw Material Value-in-Use (VIU) Model** is an open-source tool designed to assist steelmakers, procurement specialists, and process engineers in optimizing raw material selection for Electric Arc Furnace (EAF) steelmaking.
+Built with a Next.js frontend and a Python (Flask) backend, the model computes the holistic economic value of raw materials (e.g., scrap, DRI, pig iron, hot metal) by accounting for their downstream impacts on EAF operations.
 This goes beyond simple purchase prices to include process credits (e.g., energy from oxidation) and penalties (e.g., flux needs, yield losses, residual dilution).

 The tool enables side-by-side comparisons of two materials, with an optional blended summary, generating a tabular output similar to the provided example image.
 It is grounded in thermodynamic principles, mass and energy balances, and empirical data from steelmaking literature, making it a strategic asset for cost minimization while adhering to quality and operational constraints.